 At night, when prices dropped to zero or into negative territory due to the abundance of wind generation, the crypto mining firm throttled its operations back up again and pushed the circuit boards as much as they can handle to make the most of cheap and abundant power.

-The strategy Layer1 uses is universally referred to as demand response, which the Australian Energy Market Operator has long pushed for as an alternative to baseload power generation.
+The strategy Layer1 uses is universally referred to as demand response, which the Australian Energy Market Operator has long pushed as an alternative to baseload power generation.
 Today, most energy retailers who operate in the Commercial & Industrial electricity market in the NEM (large market) have a Demand Response product.

 Batteries, smart meters, and artificial intelligence software are helping companies and households respond to market price signals in real-time and accelerate the transition to renewable energy.